jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 ```

 Down to 78.6% of the previous time!
 Nice!
 And that's without any further optimizations!
 But that's also plenty fast enough to refocus on new functionality for now!

+# 27Feb2020

+I've had a productive day!
+And it's already 4:10pm!
+I can work on this without feeling like I'm being unproductive.

+Up next: shadows!